Skip to main content

 Tourism Nova Scotia gathers and reports tourism statistics on behalf of the tourism industry.
 These statistics help inform our decision-making, help describe visitors to Nova Scotia, and can be used by tourism businesses and organizations for planning and business development.
 As tourism indicators are compiled from several sources, data becomes available at different times.
 Tourism Nova Scotia reports the most up-to-date statistics available so reporting timelines for each indicator may differ.

-According to the latest data from the CBRE Hotels National Market Report, the average room rate for Nova Scotia accommodations was $168 overall for 2022, an increase of 45% over 2021 and an increase of 16% compared with 2019.
+According to the latest data from the CBRE Hotels National Market Report, the average room rate for Nova Scotia accommodations was $163 for the period of January to March 2025, which is a 4% increase compared with 2024.

-The average room rate in the Halifax Regional Municipality was $180, up 17% over 2019, while the average room rate of $141 in the rest of Nova Scotia was up 13% compared with 2019.
+The average room rate from January to March 2025 in the Halifax Regional Municipality was $170 (up 3% versus 2024).
+For the same period, the average room rate of $145 in the rest of Nova Scotia was up 6% compared with 2024.

 Tourism statistics are compiled from a variety of sources, including: